Ngoc-Quang-Minh-Nguyen/demo-repo2/README.md

 The git push, if it doesn't have upstream branch, not knowing where to push basically, use this:
 #  git push --set-upstream origin <name branch>
 That will create a PR for the main branch to check and see if they should approved it or not.

+Use git commit -am if: Added ALREADY EXISTED file, when it says "Modified".
+Newly created files don't count

+ALSO THIS IS THE RIGHT VERSION PLEASE PICK ME!!!!